aksiome/mcwpack/README.md

 - Delete chunks that are considered empty (filled only with air / with no entities / with no poi)
 - Zip all datapacks and update the level.dat accordingly
 - Zip and add a resourcepack to the world if provided
+- Filter scores and objectives
-- Set the world name
+- Set the level.dat world name

 ## How to use